yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 tar -xavf tutorial_demo.tar.gz && rm tutorial_demo.tar.gz
 ```

-After unpacking the `tutorial_demo.tar.gz` file, you can see `hello_demo` folder which has hello-world script (ending with `.nf`) for running the hello-world demo.
+After unpacking the `tutorial_demo.tar.gz` file, you can see `hello_demo` folder which has hello-world script (ending with `.nf`) for running this demo.
 Execute the script by entering the following command on your interactive Puhti terminal:

 ```nextflow
 cd hello_demo